 I still do most of the embedded software development myself, because I believe this is the only way to achieve and maintain the high conceptual integrity of the software.
 Good software architecture cannot be “outsourced”.
 Rather it must be a product of essentially a single mind of someone who deeply cares about such stuff.
 Embedded programming is perhaps the last software discipline, where it is still possible.

-What's in store for QL in the next 10 years?
-Are there any well established plans?
+What's in store for Quantum Leaps in the next 10 years?

 I hope that within the next decade we will finally see a “critical mass” of adopters of the modern way of developing embedded software.
 This requires a paradigm shift from the currently dominating RTOS-centered approach to new design patterns based on event-driven, autonomous components called “active objects” or “actors”.
 Also, we need to move up to a higher level of abstraction and the right abstractions, such as hierarchical state machines, to apply visual modeling and automatic code generation.
 This is exactly what Quantum Leaps is all about.

-Did you do any research before starting QL?
+Did you do any market study before starting Quantum Leaps?

 If you mean a formal market research then no, I didn’t do it.
 But I knew the value of the software, because I used it in the real-life product (a complex GPS receiver at this point).

-How do you search for innovation?
-Is innovation necessary for staying in the current market?
+How do you innovate?
+Is innovation necessary for staying in your type of business?